About the College

 Areas of Emphasis

-The City College provides individuals with training (or re-training) to obtain excellent "in demand" positions available at many area employers.
-Graduates of the City College become licensed practical nurses, registered nurses, surgical technicians, paramedics, firefighters, automobile technicians, diesel technicians, power plant operators, process plant operators, computer system technicians, computer desktop support specialists, computer programmers, and computer-assisted drafting and design technicians.
-These examples are just a few of the career possibilities awaiting students earning a Certificate, Associate of Applied Science degree, Associate of Science degree or Associate of Arts degree from the City College.
+City College at MSU Billings provides individuals with training (or re-training) to obtain excellent "in demand" positions available at many area employers.
+Graduates of City College at MSU Billings become licensed practical nurses, registered nurses, surgical technicians, paramedics, firefighters, automobile technicians, diesel technicians, power plant operators, process plant operators, computer system technicians, computer desktop support specialists, computer programmers, and computer-assisted drafting and design technicians.
+These examples are just a few of the career possibilities awaiting students earning a Certificate, Associate of Applied Science degree, Associate of Science degree or Associate of Arts degree from City College at MSU Billings.
 We will give you the tools to make your career dreams come true.

 Areas of Continuing Development

-Responsiveness and service to the community are central to the City College’s mission.
-As the City College redefines itself into a community college, we will be a major learning center for the entire community, with or without restrictions that surround formal course work in traditional institutions of higher education.
-The College gears its programs and services to the needs and wishes of the people it serves.
+Responsiveness and service to the community are central to City College at MSU Billings’ mission.
+As City College at MSU Billings redefines itself into a community college, we will be a major learning center for the entire community, with or without restrictions that surround formal course work in traditional institutions of higher education.
+City College at MSU Billings gears its programs and services to the needs and wishes of the people it serves.

-Through the City College’s Outreach and Community Development Center of Excellence, a variety of special programs have been developed to meet specific training needs of business, industry, and other organizations through contract training, continuing education courses, workshops, and seminars.
+Through City College at MSU Billings’ Outreach and Community Development Center of Excellence, a variety of special programs have been developed to meet specific training needs of business, industry, and other organizations through contract training, continuing education courses, workshops, and seminars.
 Specialized programs can be developed at the request of individuals and employers and are conducted on the job site or on campus.
 The College is now a partner with Red Rocks Community College in Denver, Colorado as the US Department of Labor OSHA training provider for all of Montana.

-The City College is proud of its outstanding faculty and of their expertise in the specific areas in which they teach.
+City College at MSU Billings is proud of its outstanding faculty and of their expertise in the specific areas in which they teach.
 Faculty are highly qualified with expertise in their specialty and current work experience in their field.

 Faculty serve as academic advisors to the students in their programs.
 Advisors follow the progress of students based on their particular academic area of study and monitor the courses and credits as needed to complete a program of study.